 1. Understand the Client’s Needs

 Before you even start writing your proposal, take the time to read the job posting thoroughly.
-Clients on Upwork are looking for freelancers who understand their needs and can provide solutions.
+Additionally, clients on Upwork are looking for freelancers who understand their needs and can provide solutions.
 Skipping over this step and sending a generic proposal is a surefire way to get overlooked.

 • Analyze the Job Description: Break down the job description to understand what the client is asking for.
-Identify the skills, experience, and deliverables they are looking for.
+So, identify the skills, experience, and deliverables they are looking for.

 • Research the Client: If possible, look at the client’s profile and previous job postings to get a sense of their business and expectations.